A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Introduction

-{\it Homotopy classes of Pontryagin maps and the k-spaghetton.} If $\mathcal C$ is a planar curve in $P_{1,2}$ or $P_{2,3}$ \emph{framed with the reference frame} $\frameref$ defined above then it turns out that the homotopy class of $\Up$ is \emph{trivial}.
-There are at least two simple ways to make not trivial homotopy classes emerge from the Pontryagin construction.
-The first one is to twist the frame of the orthogonal plane to the curve, \emph{a method which we will not use in this paper}.
-Instead topology may also emerge considering \emph{planar curves as above which are linked}.
-Considering two sheaves of $k$ planar curves which are linked and ajusting the parameter $\varrho$ with $k$, we obtain what we will term the $k-$spaghetton map denoted $\Spagk$.
-It is defined in details in Section \ref{dececco} (see definition \eqref{dececco2}).
-We summarize some its main properties in the next proposition.
+{\it Homotopy classes of Pontryagin maps}.
+If $\mathcal C$ is a planar curve in $P_{1,2}$ or $P_{2,3}$ \emph{framed with the reference frame} $\frameref$ defined above, then it turns out that the homotopy class of $\Up$ is \emph{trivial}.
+There are two simple ways to make non trivial homotopy classes emerge from the Pontryagin construction: \begin{itemize} \item Twisting the frame of the orthogonal plane to the curve, \emph{a method which we will not use in this paper}. \item Considering \emph{planar curves as above which are linked}. \end{itemize} The idea of the construction of the Spaghetton map relies on this latest idea.

+{\it On the construction of the $k$-Spaghetton.} The construction of the $k$-Spaghetton maps involves two sheaves of planar curves which will be denoted $\fLk$ and $\fLkperp$ respectivement.
+Each of the sheaves contains exactly $k^2$ \emph{stadium shaped} connected curves, included in $k$ parallel planes, each of the planes containing $k$ such curves, which are concentric, so that the general idea is that each of these sheaves consist of parallel \footnote{The word "parallel" has to be taken here in an intuitive meaning and not in a rigorous mathematical sense.} planar curve.
+Our construction yields actually

+where for $s\in \R$, the hyperplanes $P_{1, 2}(s)$ and $P_{2,3}(s)$ are defined in \eqref{ps}.
+It follows that the distance between neighboring parallel planes is exactly $h=k^{-1}$.
+The curves in each of these planes are deduced from the other by translation that is

+The curves in each sheaf are organized in a regular way.
+For instance, the intersection of $\fLk$ with the plane $P_{2, 3}$ is given by a set of $2k^2$ points organized in two two-dimensional grids, namely